Why We’re the Best

 About Southernmost Ghosts

-Key West, the Southernmost Point of the United States, is known for being one of the most eccentric cities in the country, as well as one of the most haunted.
-Southernmost Ghosts provides tour guests with fun, frightening experiences that are as uniquely memorable as our little island.
+Key West, the Southernmost Point of the United States, is known for being one of the most eccentric cities in the country and one of the most haunted.
+Southernmost Ghosts provides tour guests with fun, frightening experiences that are as uniquely memorable as the little island.

-The Southernmost Ghosts ghost tour tells extraordinary tales at 9 sites on our standard tour, and 4 extra sites on the extended tour.
-At each haunted location, we will show you the history behind each building, and the hauntings that happen there.
-All accounts you’ll hear on our tour are thoroughly researched and fact-checked.
-We strive to give our guests an authentic look into Key West’s dark side; knowing the history behind the unsettling truths of the island’s ghosts makes them that much more thrilling.
+The Southernmost Ghosts ghost tour tells extraordinary tales at 9 sites on the standard tour, and 4 extra sites on the extended tour.
+You will see the history behind each building and the ghostly things that happen there at each haunted location.
+All accounts you’ll hear on the tour are thoroughly researched and fact-checked.
+We strive to give guests an authentic look into Key West’s dark side; knowing the history behind the island’s ghosts’ unsettling truths makes them that much more thrilling.

-Southernmost Ghosts aims to intrigue and thrill all our tour guests.
-First-time Key West visitors, long-time locals, paranormal enthusiasts, history buffs, ghost believers, and ghost skeptics are all welcome!
+Southernmost Ghosts aims to intrigue and thrill all tour guests.
+First-time Key West visitors, long-time locals, paranormal enthusiasts, history buffs, ghost believers, and ghost skeptics are welcome!

 Guests of Southernmost Ghosts will wind up with many takeaways from their experience, including: